 Of course, if that is the scenario, it’s not exactly easy to snap your fingers and change your conditions.
 Try implementing small but meaningful changes to start — like dedicating one evening a week to spending time with your child.
 Carve out whatever time you can.
 Start asking questions.
 If you feel stuck in the same pattern and are frustrated by it, consider reaching out to a family therapist for counsel or even your children’s educators for advice on how to be more involved.

-Quotes about parenting and uninvolved parenting
+Quotes about uninvolved parenting

 “The uninvolved parent demands almost nothing and gives almost nothing in return, except near—absolute freedom.
 This style is low in both demandingness and responsiveness.
 At its worst, it can verge into neglect.” — Dr. Maryann Rosenthal, author of Be A Parent, Not A Pushover